 If you’re short on space and can’t fit the speaker anywhere, you can just place the PLAY:5 on its side.
-Like the PLAY:3, it detects the current position and seemingly switches from mono to stereo or vice-versa modes.
+Like the PLAY:3, it detects the current position and seamlessly switches from mono to stereo mode or vice-versa.

 The PLAY:5 has a few buttons on top, but it’s a bit different from its family members.
 The PLAY:5 has a play/pause button and a touch panel to change tracks and adjust the volume.

 What we need to write about next is the features of PLAY:3 and PLAY:5.
 One of the main reasons why people purchase these speakers is due to their features and capabilities.
-To find it out, we’ve created a detailed chart where we’ve included all main features of Sonos PLAY:3 and PLAY:5.
+Hence we’ve created a detailed chart where we’ve included all main features of Sonos PLAY:3 and PLAY:5.